tbrunetti/Rosalind_HPC/Nodes_and_Queues.md

 __Interactive MATLAB__
 MATLAB can be run interactively on the Rosalind command line as well by running through the following steps.
 This is analogous to running MATLAB in real-time using the MATLAB command prompt.
-1. First request an available MATLAB node by running the following on the Rosalind command line (note: the character following the bash - is a lowercase L):
+*1. First request an available MATLAB node by running the following on the Rosalind command line (note: the character following the bash - is a lowercase L):*
 ```
 srun --time=60 -p matlab -n1 --pty bash -l
 ```
 This will request a single MATLAB node (-n1) for a total of 1 hour (--time=60).

-2. Next, type in the following to execute and start the MATLAB interactive session:
+*2. Next, type in the following to execute and start the MATLAB interactive session:*
 ```
 /opt/MATLAB/R2017b/bin/matlab
 ```
 You are now in an interactive MATLAB session that will automatically terminate in 1 hour.
 However, it is important to note the following:
 __terminating an interactive session earlier than the specified time is a 2 step process!__  If you do not follow the 2 step process, you will be charged for the full time specified regardless if you actually used the reserved node.
-3. Terminating an interactive session early:
+*3. Terminating an interactive session early:*
   * Ctrl-d will terminate MATLAB
-  * another ctrl-d will terminate the interactive session on the MATLAB node or scancel and your jobid which can be found by squeue -u <yourusername>
+  * another ctrl-d will terminate the interactive session on the MATLAB node or `scancel` and your jobid which can be found by `squeue -u <yourusername>`

 To be sure the session is terminated type:
 ```